Orchidcat/ThinkBetter/ThinkBetter/The Psychology of Money.md

-Good investing isn't necessarily about earning the highest returns ,
+Good investing isn't necessarily about earning the highest returns , It's about pretty good returns which can be repeated for the longest period of time.